 Mycorrhizal fungi are added to the soil surrounding the roots of the plant.
-They increase the surface absorbing area of roots 100 to a 1,000 times.
-This improves access to soil moisture as well to the soil’s nutrients.
-Mycorrhizal fungi also release enzymes into the soil that dissolve hard-to-capture nutrients, such as organic nitrogen, phosphorus and, iron commonly fixed on to the soil complex.
+They increase the surface absorbing area of roots 100 to 1,000 times.
+This improves access to soil moisture as well as the soil’s nutrients.
+Mycorrhizal fungi also release enzymes into the soil that dissolve hard-to-capture nutrients, such as organic nitrogen, phosphorus and, iron commonly fixed onto the soil complex.
 These fungi are present in 90% of natural forests and woodlands and form a critical, symbiotic relationship with the roots.

 Benefits of the Cocoon